-Beryl Markham didn’t get a hero’s welcome when she became the first woman to fly solo across the Atlantic east to west-she crash-landed on what looked like a safe, green field, but was actually a rock-strewn peat bog.
-She got out of her battered plane with a gashed head and trudged through the muck for hours before she found someone who could help her.
+Beryl Markham didn’t get a hero’s welcome when she became the first woman to fly solo across the Atlantic east to west.
+She crash-landed on what looked like a safe, green field, but which was actually a rock-strewn peat bog.
+She got out of her battered plane with a gashed head dripping blood and trudged through the muck for hours before she found someone who could help her.

-Wandering exhausted through the bog and thinking she would probably die, she came across local fishermen, and explained who she was.
+Wandering exhausted through the bog and thinking she would probably die, Markham came across a few local fishermen, and explained who she was.
 After calling to report her crash and having her wounds treated, she flew to New York, where Mayor Fiorello Laguardia finally gave her the hero’s welcome motorcade through Manhattan.

 “It was a great adventure, but I’m so glad it’s over,” she told news reporters.
 “I really had a terrible time.
 That’s the only word for it: terrible.
 Fifteen seconds more and I believe my aeroplane and I would have gone down on the water and no one would have ever known what became of us.”

 By the 1940s, Markham had made such a name for herself that she was invited to consult on a film in Hollywood, where she met Antoine de Saint-Exupery, who eventually became a lover and helped her write her memoir, “West With the Night.”
 Ernest Hemingway probably didn’t know that when he wrote that her book was so marvelously well written, he was ashamed of himself as a writer.
 However, his impression of her writing didn’t change his opinion that she was a “high-grade bitch.”
-Reportedly, when they were on safari in Africa, she had refused to sleep with him.
+Reportedly, when they were on safari in Africa, she rebuffed his licentious advances.
 Clearly, she was a woman who succeeded going against expectations.